 The curriculum in the Astronomy Associate Degree program is designed to provide the transfer student the opportunity to achieve an Associate degree.
-While a baccalaureate or higher degree is recommended for those considering majors related to this field, earning the associate degree may support attempts to gain entry level employment or promotion.
+While a baccalaureate or higher degree is recommended for those considering majors related to this field, earning the associate degree can be an important step towards gaining entry level employment or promotions.

 |ASTR 20||General Astronomy||3|

 |ASTR 25||Observational Astronomy||3|